IRGC hackers

 In at least one instance, they created email accounts impersonating the wife of an unnamed Supreme Court justice.

-A former Homeland Security advisor to Trump also had a personal account compromised, as was an account belonging to a former U.S. ambassador to Israel and a former deputy director at the CIA.
+A former Homeland Security adviser to Trump also had a personal account compromised, as was an account belonging to a former U.S. ambassador to Israel and a former deputy director at the CIA.

 Trump campaign attacks

-According to the DOJ, the hackers had shifted their focus to hacking Trump’s presidential re-election team by April, and successfully breached five formal and informal advisors to the campaign.
+According to the DOJ, the hackers had shifted their focus to hacking Trump’s presidential re-election team by April, and successfully breached five formal and informal advisers to the campaign.

 The hackers used their access to some accounts to send messages to others, leveraging the identity of an unnamed person to get people to click malicious links or download documents with malware.